coffeebe4code/disc/README.md

 (@l mystring4 'string "strongly typed string")
 ```

 All of the above are valid ways to declare a variable.
-The last 3 are automatically deduced to be strings.
-You may get undesired results if all variables can't be deduced.
+The type of the first variable `mystring` is not yet known, we can say it the type `'unknown`.

 ---
 number examples: